-This miniature iris is one of the earliest flowers of spring.
-It blooms around the same time as snowdrops, chionodoxa and snow crocuses.
-Also known as reticulated iris, the flowers stand just 4 to 6" tall and produce slightly taller, grassy foliage.
+Iris reticulata is one of the earliest flowers of spring, blooming at the same time as snowdrops, chionodoxa and snow crocuses.
+Commonly known as reticulated iris, the plant has petite, 4 to 6" tall flowers and grassy foliage.

-The flowers of iris reticulata 'Harmony' are 3” wide and brilliant, cobalt blue with yellow markings on the falls.
-Though the blossoms are relatively small, their vibrant blue color demands a closer look.
+The flowers of iris reticulata 'Harmony' are a brilliant, cobalt blue with yellow markings on the falls.
+Though the blossoms are only 3" wide and 4" tall, their vibrant blue color is impossible to miss.

 Iris reticulata grows wild in the cold and dry mountains of Turkey, Iraq, Iran and Russia.
 The bulbs need a consistent supply of moisture during the spring, but should stay quite dry during summer and autumn.
 They will rot in heavy or wet soil.

-Plant the bulbs in well drained soil.
-They will flower best in full sun, but can also be grown in partial shade.
+Plant iris reticulata bulbs in well drained soil.
+They flower best in full sun, but may also be grown in partial shade.
 Iris reticulata are both deer resistant and drought tolerant.

 Though iris reticulata bulbs may multiply over time, it takes several years for the bulblets to mature and begin flowering.
-The best way to guarantee a good display of flowers each spring is to plant fresh bulbs each fall.
+The best way to guarantee an abundant display of flowers each spring is to plant fresh bulbs each fall.
 Bulbs are available HERE for shipping from September through November.

-If iris reticulata are happy where they are growing, the bulbs will multiply.
-Over time it's possible for them to become overcrowded.
-If this happens, the quality of the flowers may start to suffer.
+When iris reticulata bulbs are happy where they are growing, they will multiply and over time it's possible for them to become overcrowded.
+If this happens, the quality of the flowers may begin to suffer.
 To divide the bulbs, dig them up in late summer and split them apart.
 Put about half the number back in the same area and find other places to plant the rest.

 To learn more, you may be interested in: